EvgeniiZorin/msc-thesis/CuboidME/README.md

 - ```test_complete_03_custom.txt``` (modified version with 1+ mutations at each locus)
 - ```test_complete_irregular.txt``` (version for functional test of the program)

+---

 # Funct_test.py

-Test that uses outputs of the algorithm with different parameters (e.g. only first dimension, only N dimension, only hyperrectangles) and compares them with the standard output.
-Only says if each combination of parameter works; if it says that something doesn't work, you can run ```Funct_test_detailed.py``` to get a more detailed report.
+**Main test script**.
+Functional test that uses outputs of the algorithm with different parameters (e.g. only first dimension, only N dimension, only hyperrectangles) and compares them with the standard output.
+Only says if each combination of parameter works; if it says that something doesn't work, you can run ```Funct_test_detailed.py``` to get a more detailed report (*Note: `Func_test_detailed.py` is in beta*).

 ## How to use:
 - In cmd line, please run: